qbradq/sharduo/README.md

 including all features required to mine ore and smelt it into ingots.

 ### Current Defects ###
-* Some items are immoveable that should not be, see LargeCrate
 * Using the Help gem button causes the client to crash from the test GUMP

 ### Required Features and Tasks ###